acnard/coursera-test/course_notes/EnvironmentSetup.md

 ## push commits to remote repository

-At this point if I do a git status I will see that some changes are not staged (because I am editing inside course_notes, so there are new changes there), but I can push the changes that *have* been staged by doing git push.
+At this point if I do a git status I will see that some changes are not staged (because I am editing inside course_notes, so there are new changes there), but I can push the changes that *have* been staged by doing `git push`.
 ![image-20211117120337530](image-20211117120337530.png)

 And after this I expect to see the new files in the remote repository on github: